EXCLUSIVE-Dozens of former Republican officials in talks to form anti-Trump third party | Politics

 EXCLUSIVE-Dozens of former Republican officials in talks to form anti-Trump third party

+"The only way we’re going to win is if we come together," she said.
+The Biden White House did not immediately respond to a request for comment.

-McMullin said a plurality of those on last week's Zoom call backed the idea of a breakaway, national third party.
+McMullin said just over 40% of those on last week's Zoom call backed the idea of a breakaway, national third party.
 Another option under discussion is to form a “faction” that would operate either inside the current Republican Party or outside it.
 Names under consideration for a new party include the Integrity Party and the Center Right Party.
 If it is decided instead to form a faction, one name under discussion is the Center Right Republicans.

 Members are aware that the U.S. political landscape is littered with the remains of previous failed attempts at national third parties.
 “But there is a far greater hunger for a new political party out there than I have ever experienced in my lifetime,” one participant said.